 1 Because if we don’t signal for every lane change, we may forget when we’re in a hurry or distracted.
 (Practice makes perfect, remember?)
 Our flashers are for communication, and our relationship with the community of drivers rests on communication.
 They need to understand what we’re doing and allow us to do it.
 The blinker should flash at least five times before your car begins to change direction; if you don’t have time for that, you don’t have time to change lanes safely.
 And one further note: Just because you signal doesn’t give you the right to do anything.
 Use common sense.

 2 That’s not to discourage you from taking all the advanced driving classes you can get.
 Any knowledge will improve your driving, even if all it does is teach you your own limits.
 Just don’t get the idea that a 2-day course in your new BMW somehow is equivalent to the many thousands of hours that it takes to become a competent race driver.
 Race drivers are some of the best-trained and athletic humans on the planet.
-They can take 3 or 4 G’s of lateral force pulling their head all their internal organs sideways, while remaining alert and processing information incredibly fast at speeds two and three times that of a highway driver.
+They can take two to three Gs of lateral force pulling their head and all their internal organs sideways, while remaining alert and processing information incredibly fast – at speeds two and three times that of a highway driver.
 For several hours.
 In a car with internal temperatures exceeding 120º F. Wearing fireproof coveralls.

 3 If you’re not sure what “good driving practices” are, get a driver’s handbook and read it carefully.
 Every state has them, and most are available online.
 There are also excellent books on the subject that include finer points like estimating curves, stopping distances based on the color of the roadway surface, and other useful tips.
 Isn’t your life and those of your loved ones and the other folks on the road worth a few hours of reading and thought?